 Michael A. Fifer, MD, directs the Cardiac Cath Lab, Interventional Cardiology Associates, and Hypertrophic Cardiomyopathy and Coronary Artery Disease Programs at the Massachusetts General Hospital Heart Center.

 Dr. Fifer received his undergraduate degree summa cum laude from Harvard College and completed his medical degree at Harvard Medical School.
 Following internship and residency at Massachusetts General Hospital, he completed his subspecialty fellowship in cardiovascular diseases at Brigham and Women's Hospital.
-Dr. Fifer joined the faculty of Harvard Medical School in 1984 and is currently an associate professor of medicine in the Cardiology Division at Massachusetts General Hospital.
+Dr. Fifer joined the faculty of Harvard Medical School in 1984 and is currently a professor of medicine in the Cardiology Division at Massachusetts General Hospital.
 At Massachusetts General Hospital, he is the medical director of the Knight Cardiac Catheterization Laboratory, co-director with Dr. Gus J. Vlahakes of the Hypertrophic Cardiomyopathy Program, and director of Interventional Cardiology Associates.
 More than 500 patients with hypertrophic cardiomyopathy have been evaluated and managed in the Hypertrophic Cardiomyopathy Program.

 In addition to his leadership roles described above, Dr. Fifer is active on a number of committees focused on quality improvement, including the Partners Health Care Cardiac Quality Measurement Committee.
 As a member of national expert writing groups, he participated in the drafting of Guidelines for the Use of Bedside Right Heart Catheterization and at the 31st Bethesda Conference on Emergency Cardiac Care.
 Currently he serves on the AC/AHA Author Committee on Guidelines for the Diagnosis and Treatment of Hypertrophic Cardiomyopathy.
 His editorial activities include his tenure as section editor at Circulation for Contemporary Reviews in Cardiovascular Medicine.